 Different Strengths Remain Useful

-A Reddit user in r/webdev summarized it well: "If you want to learn a specific framework like React, go Udemy.
-If you want to learn Computer Science, go Coursera."
-That core difference — practical skills vs. academic depth — won't disappear just because the companies merge.
+The core difference is clear: if you want to learn a specific framework like React, Udemy is the move.
+If you want to learn Computer Science fundamentals, Coursera has the depth.
+That practical skills vs. academic depth divide won't disappear just because the companies merge.

 What Real Users Are Saying

-• r/learnprogramming: "Udemy is the Wild West.
-You either get a masterpiece for $10 or a broken recording.
-Filter by 'Last Updated' is a must."
+- Beginners describe Udemy as the Wild West — you either get a masterpiece for $10 or a broken recording.
+Filtering by "Last Updated" date remains essential.

 The pattern is clear: people value both platforms for different reasons, and they're worried the merger will flatten those differences into one mediocre middle ground.